-Meet the 25 Cyber Threats You'll Battle in SecuSpark: A Visual Bestiary
+Meet the 103 Cyber Threats You'll Battle in SecuSpark: The Complete Visual Bestiary

 Every enemy in SecuSpark's Battle Mode represents a real cybersecurity threat -- the same threats you will encounter on the CompTIA Security+, A+, and Network+ exams.
-We designed each one to be visually memorable so that when you see "phishing" on your exam, you instantly recall that sneaky ghost you fought 50 times.
+With 103 unique enemies across every exam domain, we designed each one to be visually memorable so that when you see "phishing" on your exam, you instantly recall that sneaky ghost you fought 50 times.
 Here is the complete bestiary.

-These 25 enemies are organized by threat category.
+All 103 enemies are organized by threat category below.
 Each entry includes the enemy's pixel art sprite, the real-world cybersecurity concept it represents, and why it matters for your certification exam.
+We started with 25 enemies in February 2026 and have since expanded the roster to cover every major topic across all three CompTIA certifications.

 Social Engineering & Human Threats